Strengthening Food and Nutrition Security (GT0122)

 What has been done so far to solve the problem?

-What results do we want to achieve with the implementation of this commitment?
+Which outcomes do we want to achieve with this commitment?

-Through the publication of open data on the page of the National Food and Nutrition Security Information System (SINSAN), related to the different activities carried out by SESAN personnel, so that they can be analyzed by users.
+Through the publication of open data related to the different activities carried out by SESAN personnel, on the web site of the National Food and Nutrition Security Information System (SIINSAN), so they can be analyzed by users

-Through the publication of open data on the SINSAN page.
+Through the publication of open data on the SIINSAN web page.

-How will citizen participation improve engagement in the definition, implementation and monitoring of solutions?
+How will the commitment enhance citizen participation in defining, implementing, and monitoring solutions?

-It is expected that with the access to open data generated by SESAN staff, users will participate in monitoring actions and propose solutions related to SAN.
+It is expected that with access to open data generated by SESAN staff, citizens will participate in monitoring actions and propose solutions related to FSN.